Enumerating 3-generated axial algebras of Monster type: Configuration of axes

-If the order of $xy$ is $2$, then $B$ is either a $2\L$, or a $4\L$ dihedral algebra, where $\L$ can be either $\A$, or $\B$.
-If in addition $y$ is strong, then $b$ is the unique axis in its orbit with the Miyamoto involution $y$.
+If the order of $uv$ is $2$, then $B$ is either a $2\L$, or a $4\L$ algebra, where $\L$ can be either $\A$, or $\B$.
+If in addition $v$ is strong, then we can assume that $e$ is strong and so $e$ is the only axis in its orbit with the Miyamoto involution $v$.
 Suppose that $B \cong 4\L$.
 Then, $D$ has two orbits of length $2$ on the axes.
-In particular, $x=\tau_a$ conjugates $b$ to the other axis $c$ in $b^D$.
-However, $x$ and $y$ commute, so $\tau_b = \tau_c = y$, contradicting the assumption that $y$ is strong.
-Hence, $B \cong 2\L$ and $y$ fixes $a$.
+In particular, $u=\tau_d$ conjugates $e$ to the other axis $f$ in $e^D$.
+However, $u$ and $v$ commute, so $\tau_e = \tau_f = v$, contradicting the assumption that $v$ is strong.
+Hence, $B \cong 2\L$ and $v$ fixes $d$.

-If the order of $xy$ is $4$, then $x$ and $y$ do not commute and so the $D$-orbit containing $a$ cannot be of length $1$.
+If the order of $uv$ is $4$, then $u$ and $v$ do not commute and so the $D$-orbit containing $d$ cannot be of length $1$.
 So it is of length $2$ or $4$.
-Again, looking at the list of dihedral algebras, it can never be length $4$, so it must be length $2$.
-Hence, $(xy)^2 \in G_a$ (in fact $B \cong 4\L$ and $\la(xy)^2\ra$ is the kernel of the action on $B$). \end{proof}
+Again, looking at the list of Norton-Sakuma algebras, it can never be length $4$, so it must be length $2$.
+Hence, $(uv)^2 \in G_d$ (in fact $B \cong 4\L$ and $\la(uv)^2\ra$ is the kernel of the action on $B$). \end{proof}